Roth's tree frog

-Roth's tree frog (Litoria rothii), or the northern laughing tree frog, is a species of tree frog native to northern Australia and southern Papua New Guinea.
-Roth's tree frog is a common frog, closely related to Peron's tree frog (Litoria peronii) and Tyler's tree frog (Litoria tyleri).
+Roth's tree frog (Pengilleyia rothii), or the northern laughing tree frog, is a species of tree frog native to north-eastern Australia and southern Papua New Guinea.

 Description

 Roth's tree frog is a medium-sized frog, reaching a maximum length of 5.7 cm.
 The body is elongated, with a small head and large eyes.
 It is an arboreal frog, and its toe pads are wider than its fingers.
 The dorsal surface is a dull grey to brown colour, and can be blotched with dark brown.
 The inner thighs and armpits are black and blotched with bright yellow or orange.
 The tympanum is visible, with a fold of skin covering the top portion.

 There are two features that distinguish it from both Peron's tree frog and Tyler's tree frog - the upper half of the iris is deep red, and it has no emerald green flecks on the dorsal surface.